 All students and advisors should meet once as a single group in the early part of the second semester to share progress and frustrations in research and writing.
 Any student who wishes to have the group read part of work in progress, or a revised chapter, may submit that to the group at this meeting.
 Students and advisors should construct a schedule specifying dates for submission of chapter outlines and/or draft chapters.

-6. Complete draft and final submission: late March, mid to late April
+6. Complete draft and final submission: mid April

 7. Outside examination: early May

 A copy of these guidelines should be sent to each outside examiner.
 Outside examiners will read the theses and come to campus to conduct oral examinations.
 At the conclusion of the oral examinations, outside examiners will meet with the department as a whole to determine the degree of honors.
 The degrees of honors are: Highest Honors, High Honors, and Honors.
 It is possible that a student may also receive no honors.
 The outside examiner and each faculty member who has read the thesis will provide their assessment of its strengths and weaknesses.
 These faculty members and the outside examiner will then engage in the discussion for the purpose of arriving at a consensus on the degree of honors to be awarded.
 If no such consensus can be reached, the outside examiner will determine the degree of honors.